woodrow-t/backend/README.md

 - Mongo, Mongoose, Express and Node
 - React, Components, State and Props
-- React Component Lifecycle Methods
+- React Component Lifecycle Methods (useEffect)
 - React Router
-- Single-server and Multi-server MERN apps

 ## Instructions

-1. Create new repo(s).
+1. Fork and Clone this repo
 1. Fulfill the listed requirements.
 1. Post an issue on this repository with links to your repo(s).

-Unlike most labs, for this one you submit your work by **posting an issue on this repository, instead of forking this repository and making a pull request**.
+Unlike most labs, for this one you submit your work by **making a pull request**.

-**_DO NOT FORK THIS REPOSITORY_**

 Create two new repos.
 Complete the requirements below and post an issue on this repository linking to the relevant repo(s) under your GitHub